 Rachel is an anchor and reporter for an ABC affiliate in Kansas City, MO.
 When she isn't on air or covering a story, she emcees charity functions, fashion shows, or community events around Kansas City.
-Along with her role at KMBC, she manages a lifestyle blog with her sister-in-law, titled 30UpAhead.com.
+She also manages a lifestyle blog with her sister-in-law, titled GraceAndRachel.com.

 2015 - 2016